 According to the report, Parker said she "wasn't driving" and said she needed to use the restroom.
 The officer tried to grab her arm and she "violently pulled away" and started walking toward Burger King to use the bathroom, the report said.

-Parker was detained and asked to perform a filed sobriety test, to which she consented.
+Parker was detained and asked to perform a field sobriety test, to which she consented.
 During the test, she was unsteady, swayed, failed to follow directions, stumbled and at one point touched the trooper on the back and said "I feel like I want to kiss you," the report said.

 Parker was placed under arrest.
 As she sat in back of the patrol car, she "violently kicked me in the groin with her right leg then continued to kick my right rear passenger side door," the officer wrote in the report.